zachariahcox/spells/go/encrypt/README.md

-# ZC - Zip and Encrypt Tool
+# zc - Zip and Encrypt Tool

 A simple command-line tool for securely encrypting folders and files using AES-256 encryption with scrypt key derivation.